How to Get Cast on ‘Hacks’

 When it comes to Max’s comedy-drama “Hacks,” the show’s talent is no joke.
 With industry vet Jean Smart at the helm and breakout star Hannah Einbinder by her side, the series is a hit with fans and critics alike.
-Since its debut in 2021, the series has earned six Emmys, with Smart taking home the award for outstanding lead actress in a comedy series both in 2021 and 2022.
+Since its debut in 2021, the show has earned nine Emmys, with Smart taking home the award for outstanding lead actress in a comedy series in 2021, 2022, and 2024 (aka every year she’s been nominated).
+“Hacks” also won for outstanding comedy series last year.

-Now, as the curtain closes on the third season, all eyes are on what’s ahead for Season 4, especially those looking for casting opportunities.
+Now, as the curtain rises on the fourth season, all eyes are on what’s ahead for a potential Season 5, especially those looking for casting opportunities.
 Do you have what it takes to hack it with the hacks?
 In this guide, you’ll find everything you need to know about the show’s casting process, including acting advice from Smart and Einbinder.

 JUMP TO